nabil-adib/library-management-system/README.md

 ## Screenshots
 ## Technologies Used
     * Programming Language: Java
-    * Database: Oracle 10g
+    * Database: MySQL
+    * Database Management Tool: phpMyAdmin
+    * Server Environment: XAMPP
     * GUI Framework: Java Swing
     * Version Control: Git
 ## Installation and Setup
-    * Set Up Oracle 10g Database: Install Oracle 10g and configure the database.
+    * Set Up MySQL Database: Install XAMPP and start the Apache and MySQL services.
+                             Open phpMyAdmin and create a new database.
-                                  Import the provided SQL scripts to set up the necessary tables.
+                             Import the provided SQL file to generate the required tables.
     * Configure Database Connection: Update the database connection details in the DatabaseConnection.java file.
-                                     Compile and run the project using an IDE like IntelliJ IDEA or Eclipse.
+    * Run the Application: Compile and run the project using an IDE like IntelliJ IDEA or Eclipse.ompile and run the project using an IDE like IntelliJ IDEA or Eclipse.
-    * Run the Application

 # Maintainer
 * **Md.
 Nabil Adibur Rahman - [NabilAdib14](https://github.com/NabilAdib14)**